miku86/notes/01_YDKJS_UG.md

 **Note:** The `NaN` value is the only one that would make `x !== x` be `true`.

 Not all new features are fully polyfillable.
 You should be really, really careful in implementing a polyfill yourself, to make sure you are adhering to the specification as strictly as possible.

-Or better yet, use an already vetted set of polyfills that you can trust, such as those provided by ES5-Shim (https://github.com/es-shims/es5-shim) and ES6-Shim (https://github.com/es-shims/es6-shim).

 ### Transpiling
 The better option is to use a tool that converts your newer code into older code equivalents.